Skip to main content

 error

-Error types for TensorRT-RTX operations
+Error types for TensorRT-RTX operations (Rust-only; no single TensorRT C++ counterpart).

 executor

-Executor module providing rustnn-compatible interface
+Executor module providing a rustnn-compatible interface.

 logger

-Logger interface for TensorRT-RTX
+Logger interface for TensorRT-RTX.

 network

-Network definition for building TensorRT engines
+Network definition for building TensorRT engines.

 onnx_parser

-ONNX model parser for TensorRT
+ONNX model parser for TensorRT.

 runtime

-Runtime for deserializing and managing TensorRT engines
+Runtime for deserializing and managing TensorRT engines.

 Enums§